niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 There are three other required arguments for executing ``ABIN LAUNCHER``:

-- The **name of the program** you want to run, given by the ``-p / --program`` subcommand.
+- The **name of the program** you want to run, given by the ``-p / --program`` argument.
 This one must be the same as the one given in the :ref:`clusters configuration file <clusters_file>`, so that ``ABIN LAUNCHER`` knows what you are referring to.
 This is case-sensitive.

 .. note::

    This argument does not need to be the same name as the software you actually want to execute on the cluster.
 It is just a label that is used by ``ABIN LAUNCHER`` to know which information to get from its different files.
 In some cases, you might want to have two different values for this argument that run the same program (such as ``orca_basic`` and ``orca_chains``, or ``qchem_multithread`` and ``qchem_mpi`` for example).

-- The **name of the cluster** you are running on, given by the ``-cl / --cluster_name`` subcommand.
+- The **name of the cluster** you are running on, given by the ``-cl / --cluster_name`` argument.
 This one must also be the same as the one given in the :ref:`clusters configuration file <clusters_file>`, so that ``ABIN LAUNCHER`` knows what you are referring to.
 This is case-sensitive.
-- The **"output directory"** where each job subdirectory will be created, given by the ``-o / --out_dir`` subcommand.
+- The **"output directory"** where each job subdirectory will be created, given by the ``-o / --out_dir`` argument.
 Those subdirectories are the ones where the files will be created and from which the jobs will be submitted to the job scheduler.

 There are also a number of optional arguments that can be used to adapt to each specific situation.
 Their description in the :ref:`command line arguments <abin_arguments>` subsection should be self-explanatory.